tomaspinho/plymouth-endeavouros/README.md

 # Install theme and the recommended version of Plymouth
 yay -Sy plymouth-git plymouth-theme-endeavouros

+# Add the "splash" kernel parameter so Plymouth is shown on boot
+sudo sed -i '$ s/$/ splash/' /etc/kernel/cmdline

 # So Plymouth and theme are immediately installed in your initramfs for next boot.
 Future kernel upgrades will include Plymouth and this theme automatically.

 sudo reinstall-kernels